xtapo/jsproxy/README.md

 # jsproxy

+Note: You will need to delete README.md file after you customize your Proxy site.
+Else url code inside Cloudflare workers will fetch this file to show you in your browser.

 This https://github.com/51sec/jsproxy folder is forked from  yangmyc/jsproxy 's repository.
 The main purpose to create this repository is to customize the original html index_v3.html file and config.js file, so you will be able to add some of more your own stuff in it.